InfernoIV/bitburner-scripts/markdown/corporation.md

 Script that manages the corporation.
 Starts with Agriculture then finished with Tobacco.
 TODO: not finished / still broken
+TODO: when to go for investments, and how much?
+Impacted by bitnode multipliers: just get the investments blindly, in a specific point in time?
+Keep blocking resets until investment 4 is done?
+To ensure timings

 # Parameters
 None

 # Steps
 * Initialize
+  * Clear port: portCorporation
 * Create corporation
 * Setup Agriculture
   * Start